wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 - *python folder*: contains the market_price_edpgw_authentication.py EDP-RT example application and its README.txt files
 - *README.txt*: Thomon Reuters Amzon Linux Machine Image README file

-The market_price_edpgw_authentication.py file is an example Python application that sends the HTTP request to the EDP Gateway with the specified username and password for authentication, then it receives an authentication token to login and consume real-time streaming quote data of TRI.N instrument from ERT in the Cloud via the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api).
+The market_price_edpgw_authentication.py file is an example Python application that sends the HTTP request to the EDP Gateway with the specified username and password for authentication, then it receives an authentication token to login and consume real-time streaming quote data of TRI.N instrument from ERT in Cloud via the [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api).

 *Note:* This Thomson Reuters based AMI machined already installed all required libraries.